bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 ^^^^^^^^^^

 .. autoclass:: indipydriver.BLOBVector
-   :members: send_delProperty, send_defVector, send_setVector, send_setVectorMembers
+   :members: send_delProperty, send_defVector, send_setVectorMembers, set_blobsize

+Note that BLOBVectors do not have a send_setVector method, it is considered the more explicit send_setVectorMembers should always be used for BLOB's.

 A BLOBVector takes one or more BLOBMember objects.